 If you visit this site frequently, you’ll notice that I am a big fan of Kaspersky products.
-They do offer a few free products such as a web based scanner where you can scan your computer for virus but no removal online, a rescue disk that you can boot in to Linux and scan your hard drive for virus using the latest 2009 engine and AVPTool for you to run an on-demand scanning and removal of virus.
-As for their commercial product, they have Kaspersky Anti-Virus 2009 and Kaspersky Internet Security 2009 to protect your computer in real-time.
-They also have enterprise products which I’ve never tested so I can’t tell you much about it…
+They do offer a few free products such as a web based scanner where you can scan your computer for virus but no removal online, a rescue disk that you can boot in to Linux and scan your hard drive for viruses using the latest 2009 engine, and also the AVPTool for you to run for on-demand scanning and removal of viruses.
+As for their commercial products, they have Kaspersky AntiVirus and Kaspersky Internet Security to protect your computer in real-time.
+They also have enterprise products which I’ve never tested so I can’t tell you much about them…

 AVZ is an anti-viral toolkit for system analysis and recovery.
 It’s main purpose is similar to Trojan Hunter or Ad-Aware which is meant to remove “malwares” but not “viruses”.

 AVZ enables you to automatically or manually locate and remove spyware and AdWare programs and modules, rootkits and other software tools intended to conceal running processes, files or system data from the operating system, network and e-mail worms, various trojan applications including password stealers, malware downloaders, Trojan-Spies, and Backdoors (tools allowing remote control of a computer), trojan dialers, keyloggers and other means of tracking user’s activity.